Usva (river)

-The Usva freezes up in November and remains icebound until late April or early May.
+The Usva freezes up in the month of November and remains icebound until late April or early May.
 This is a lowland river for most of its course except upstream, where it has many rocks and rapids.
 Its banks are steep and rocky, covered with forests.

 The Usva crosses the Basegi range, which reaches 951 m in elevation at North Baseg.
 There are seven localities on the banks of the river and some abandoned villages.
 The town of Chusovoy is at the confluence of the Usva and the Chusovaya rivers.